apiwitp2070/InfraDB/README.md

 # InfraDB

-InfraDB (read as Infra dashboard) let you shorten some of your repetitive workflow with some help of official REST Api.
+InfraDB (read as Infra dashboard) let you shorten some of your repetitive workflow with some help from various services REST Api.

 > ⚠️ This project stores data in the browser's IndexedDB.
 Treat this project as a private/personal tool and avoid using it on shared or untrusted machines.